ubinexus/sonic-utilities/doc/Command-Reference.md

-          Tx clock and data recovery loss of lock on host lane 6: False Tx clock and data recovery loss of lock on host lane 7: False Tx clock and data recovery loss of lock on host lane 8: False Rx loss of signal flag on media lane 1: False Rx loss of signal flag on media lane 2: False Rx loss of signal flag on media lane 3: False Rx loss of signal flag on media lane 4: False Rx loss of signal flag on media lane 5: False Rx loss of signal flag on media lane 6: False Rx loss of signal flag on media lane 7: False Rx loss of signal flag on media lane 8: False Rx clock and data recovery loss of lock on media lane 1: False Rx clock and data recovery loss of lock on media lane 2: False Rx clock and data recovery loss of lock on media lane 3: False
+          Tx clock and data recovery loss of lock on host lane 6: False Tx clock and data recovery loss of lock on host lane 7: False Tx clock and data recovery loss of lock on host lane 8: False Rx clock and data recovery loss of lock on media lane 1: False Rx clock and data recovery loss of lock on media lane 2: False Rx clock and data recovery loss of lock on media lane 3: False